Binturong: Ecology and behavior

 Five radio-collared binturongs in the Phu Khieo Wildlife Sanctuary exhibited an arrhythmic activity dominated by crepuscular and nocturnal tendencies with peaks in the early morning and late evening.
 Reduced activity periods occurred from midday to late afternoon.
 They moved between 25 m and 2698 m daily in the dry season and increased their daily movement to 4143 m in the wet season.
 Range size of males varied between 0.9 and 6.1 km2.
-Two males showed slightly larger ranges in the wet season.
-Their ranges overlapped between 30 and 70%.
 The average home range of a radio-collared female in the Khao Yai National Park was estimated at 4 km2, and the one of a male at 4.5 to 20.5 km2.